Glossaryck/macos-thinkpad-x201/README.md

 # macos-thinkpad-x201
-(Underdevelopment) macOS Sierra on a ThinkPad X201?
+(Underdeveloped) macOS Sierra on a ThinkPad X201?